jbolt256/jasl/readme.md

 Custom syntax highlighting for notepad++ can be found at meta/notepad++UDL.xml.
 Follow the instructions listed at the top of that file to install highlighting.

+For best formatting, use a tab-indent equal to 4 spaces.

 ### About
 The official JASL specification (mandate 1.0) will be released sometime if necessary.
 Otherwise, whatever the compiler does is the official specification.

-See readme.txt and meta/mandate1.txt for additional information.
+See readme.txt and meta/mandates/mandate1.txt for additional information.